Privacy policy

 Settings & preferences

-Your interface language, theme, units (km / miles), timezone, voice-input language, GPS opt-in, currently selected car, and your auto-split schedule (if you set one).
+Your interface language, theme, units (km / miles), timezone, voice-input language, GPS opt-in, currently selected car, your auto-split schedule, and your mileage-reminder schedule — the weekdays and time you chose (if you set them).
 We also store your subscription state: tier, expiry date, provider (Apple or Polar), product ID, the Apple original transaction ID, and your trial end date.

 Driving log

-Cars you have added (the nicknames you give them), trips (start and end times, total / work / private kilometres, and any free-text notes you write), and individual odometer readings (the value, the input method — manual, camera, or voice — any notes, and the timestamp).
+Cars you have added (the nicknames you give them), trips (start and end times, total / work / private kilometres, and any free-text notes you write), and individual odometer readings (the value, the input method — manual or voice — any notes, and the timestamp).

 Location data (GPS tracking, opt-in)